jerickjoe111/launch-school/JS229/02_execution_context.md

 permanentlyBound(); // => Hi, I'm [object Object] permanentlyBound.call(new String); // => Hi, I'm [object Object] !
 ```

-`bind` also has a special characteristic: it can also perform partial application; any extra arguments passed to `bind()` after the first one (the explicit context) will be permanently bound to the new function as well.

 It's important to note that if we try to use `Function.prototype.call()` or `Function.prototype.apply()` on the new function returned by `bind()`, it will still have the context set by `bind()`, and these methods will not work.